yeonsubak/yeonsubak/README.md

 I regained my passion for being a programmer once again after the military service 🇰🇷.
 Recently, I completed a boot camp with a couple of projects and just getting into the journey as a software developer.
 To all developers, please be my guest 🤗

 # Skills I've used in my projects 🚀
-- Front-end: React.js, Javascript, TailwindCSS
+- Front-end: Next.js, React.js, Javascript, TailwindCSS
-- Back-end: Spring Framework(Boot & MVC), MySQL, AWS EC2 & RDS, Nginx
+- Back-end: Spring Framework (Boot & MVC), Strapi, MySQL
-- CI/CD: Jenkins
+- Dev-ops: AWS(EC2, Lightsail, RDS, S3), Jenkins, NGINX
+- Design Tools: Figma